rovati/agnostic-serverless/project/apache-components/database/README.md

 # database

-This cusotm Camel component offers a platform-agnostic interface to interact with relational databases (currently supports only PostgreSQL 13 as engine).
+This custom Camel component offers a platform-agnostic interface to interact with relational databases (currently supports only PostgreSQL 13 as engine).

 Its implementation merely acts as a proxy for `camel-jdbc` components.
 The latter is used to interact with the databases.